mathe00/obsidian-plugin-python-bridge/README.md

 With the latest update, you can **define settings directly within your Python script**.
 Simply import the `define_settings` helper, create a list describing your settings (like text fields, toggles, dropdowns, number inputs), and register them.

+> **Important Note on Script Structure:** For settings discovery to work reliably and to prevent unintended code execution during plugin startup or settings refresh, it is **strongly recommended** to include `define_settings([])` (even with an empty list if your script has no settings) followed by `_handle_cli_args()` at the beginning of **all** your Python scripts.
+This ensures your script exits cleanly when the plugin checks for settings.
+See the [Python Client Library Documentation](PythonClientLibrary.md) for details on the recommended script structure.

 ```python
 # Example snippet from your script
 from ObsidianPluginDevPythonToJS import define_settings, _handle_cli_args